 “Are you kidding me?!”
 Philip yelled.
 “We need the boat!”

 “Keep it down, for fuck sake,” Johnny ordered.
 “Don’t yell!”

 “How could it—,“ Ethan lamented, but Johnny interrupted: “The rope’s been cut.”

 He bent down over the mossy stone and held up the end of the rope, cut off with near clinical care.
 Philip and Ethan paled to the notion that someone living—an intelligent person—had sabotaged their return journey.
 More than anything, they were confused and horrified.
 Philip was shaking again, on the brink of tears, and Ethan’s face was slowly conquered by nervous ticks and twitches.
 “Becky?”
 Johnny asked, “Do you know anything about this?”

 I didn’t reply.
 Johnny neared me, repeating my name.
 I refused to answer; I refused to speak to him now.
 There’d be no more grace.

 He grabbed my arm, which I’d held around my back, concealed.
-I pulled away, tumbling backwards.
-That’s when they all saw that in my hand, tightly buried, was as knife.
+I pulled away, tumbling backward.
+That’s when they all saw that in my hand, tightly buried, was a knife.

 “Why did you want us to go to the island, Rebecca?”
 Johnny asked.
 I saw the wonder and terror eating him from the inside.
 I cherished the impending doom of this embodied heresy.
 “You are the one who wanted to go, Rebecca.
 Why did we come here?”